junxit/us-congress-bills-114/metadata.md

 - 2015-03-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 134). (text: CR 3/23/2015 H1822-1824)
 - 2015-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 134).(text: CR 3/23/2015 H1822-1824)
+- 2015-03-25 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.